nodemcu/nodemcu-firmware/docs/en/spiffs.md

 # Technical Details

 The SPIFFS configuration is 4k sectors (the only size supported by the SDK) and 8k blocks.
 256 byte pages.
 Magic is enabled and magic_len is also enabled.
 This allows the firmware to find the start of the filesystem (and also the size).
-One of the goals is to make the filsystem more persistent across reflashing of the firmware.
+One of the goals is to make the filesystem more persistent across reflashing of the firmware.
 However, there are still cases where spiffs detects a filesystem and uses it when it isn't valid.
 If you are getting weirdness with the filesystem, then just reformat it.

 There are two significant sizes of flash -- the 512K and 4M (or bigger).